Jeimer Candelario Player Props: Nationals vs. Padres

-On Tuesday, Jeimer Candelario (.833 slugging percentage in past 10 games, including two home runs) and the Washington Nationals play the San Diego Padres, whose starting pitcher will be Yu Darvish.
+On Wednesday, Jeimer Candelario (batting .472 in his past 10 games) and the Washington Nationals face the San Diego Padres, whose starting pitcher will be Ryan Weathers.
 First pitch is at 7:05 PM ET.

-He had four hits (going 4-for-5) in his most recent game against the Tigers.
+He had a hitless showing in his last game (0-for-3) against the Padres.

 Jeimer Candelario Game Info & Props vs. the Padres